higumachan/rspec-action-check/README.md

         check:some_state1 = 100 and some_state2 is nil
 ```

+It same as ...
+That code as too long.
+I will write it when I feel like it.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.